AbstractMachinesLab/the-little-erlanger/README.md

 # The Little Erlanger
-> A little book best enjoyed with food.
+> A little book about Erlang, best enjoyed with food.